incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 ### Build tools like Maven or Gradle

 We believe that build tools are first-class members of our development life cycle.
-Choosing the best build and dependency management tool when beginning a new project is vital and can go a long way.
+Choosing the best build and dependency management tool when beginning a new project goes a long way in ensuring smooth project completion.

 ### Clean coding practices